 What are the penalties for breaking these laws?

-Council officers and the RFS can undertake action where it has been established that there has been a breach of the Regulation.
-This includes Penalty Infringement Notices (on-the-spot-fines).
+Council officers and RFS can take action where they've established there was a breach of the Regulation.
+This includes issuing Penalty Infringement Notices (on-the-spot-fines).

 Can I burn general rubbish?

-No. Burning general rubbish and use of incinerators is not permitted on residential properties.
-Only rural properties that do not have access to a domestic waste collection service are allowed to burn rubbish.
+No, burning general rubbish and using incinerators is not allowed on residential properties within Eurobodalla Shire.
+Only rural properties that do not have access to a domestic waste collection service can burn rubbish.

-Unless approved by the Environmental Protection Authority, the Regulation prohibits the burning of:
+Unless approved by the Environmental Protection Authority (EPA), the Regulation does not allow you to burn: